Nidaros Cathedral Men and Boys Choir

 Johannes Koöpple - Executive Director, Nidaros Cathedral Men and Boys Choir

 *Disclaimer: We are NGK's supporter and presenter of some of their current and future performances.
 We are neither their agent nor manager.
 If you would like to engage this great chorus in your events we are happy to make the connection.
-Please email us through CONTACT form at the bottom of HOME page.
+Please email us through CONTACT form.
 Thank you. - Licha Stelaus Productions.